Protactinium(V) iodide

 Protactinium(V) iodide is an inorganic compound, with the chemical formula of PaI5.

+Preparation

 It can be prepared by the reaction of metals protactinium and iodine, or by reacting protactinium(V) chloride, protactinium(V) bromide or protactinium(V) oxide with silicon tetraiodide.

+Properties

 It reacts with antimony trioxide in a vacuum at 150 °C to give the iodide oxides PaOI3 and PaO2I; it reacts with protactinium(V) bromide at 350 °C to obtain mixed halides PaBr3I2.
-It reacts with the monocarbide at 600 °C to give tetraiodide.
+It reacts with the monocarbide at 600 °C to give protactinium tetraiodide.

 Aristid von Grosse was able to produce pure metallic protactinium with the decomposition of protactinium(V) iodide.

 When heated at 300 °C for a long time, it decomposes and iodine is released: